The False Dawn: Reevaluating Google's Reinforcement Learning for Chip Macro Placement: Conclusions

 \section{Conclusions}

-This note focuses on the reproduction and evaluation of results in the Nature paper \cite{Nature} from Google.
-Based on crosschecked newer data, we draw conclusions with ample redundancy (resistant to isolated mistakes): the integrity of the Nature paper \cite{Nature} is substantially undermined owing to errors in the conduct, analysis and reporting of the study.
+Electronic Design Automation has been relying on common AI methods for dozens of years, including A*-search for wire routing, SAT-solving and inductive theorem-provers for verification, etc. Attempts to use ML for combinatorial optimization are more recent.
+This meta-analysis discusses the reproduction and evaluation of results in the Nature paper \cite{Nature} on ML for macro placement, as well as the validity of methods, results and claims in that paper.
+In \cite{Nature}, we find a smorgasboard of {\em questionable practices in ML} \cite{Questionable2024} including irreproducible research practices, multiple variants of cherrypicking, misreporting, and likely data contamination (leakage).
+Based on crosschecked newer data, we draw conclusions with ample redundancy (resistant to isolated mistakes): the integrity of \cite{Nature} is substantially undermined owing to errors in the conduct, analysis and reporting of its study.
+Omissions, inconsistencies, mistakes, and misrepresentations impacted methods, data, results and interpretation in \cite{Nature}.
+Table \ref{tab:fraud} makes it clear that serious issues were raised at Google about the work many months before the Nature publication \cite{Nature}.

-\subsection{Conclusions about \cite{Nature}}
+\subsection{Conclusions about [1]}

 We crosscheck the results reported in \cite{SB,MP,ISPD2023} and also account for \cite{PeerReviews,CT,ISPD2022,DP}, then summarize conclusions drawn from these works.
 This confirms many of the initial doubts about \cite{Nature} and identifies additional deficiencies.
-As a result, it is clear that \cite{Nature} is misleading in several ways, so the readers can have no confidence in the top-line claims of \cite{Nature} and its conclusions. \cite{Nature} did not improve SOTA while the methods and results of the original paper were not reproducible from the descriptions provided, contrary to stated editorial policies at Nature (see Section \ref{sec:policy}).
-The reliance on proprietary TPU designs for evaluation, along with ungenerous reporting of experiments, obstructed reproducibility of the methods and the results.
-These obstructions have not been removed, as of this writing.
-The authors of \cite{SB} had access to Google internal code whereas \cite{ISPD2023} reverse-engineered and/or reimplemented missing components.
+As a result, it is clear that \cite{Nature} is misleading in several ways, such that the readers can have no confidence in the top-line claims of \cite{Nature}. nor its conclusions. \cite{Nature} did not improve SOTA while the methods and results of the original paper were not reproducible from the descriptions provided, contrary to stated editorial policies at Nature (see Section \ref{sec:policy}).
+The reliance on proprietary TPU designs for evaluation, along with insufficient reporting of experiments, continues to obstruct reproducibility of the methods and the results.
+Google Team 2 \cite{SB} had access to Google internal code whereas the UCSD Team \cite{ISPD2023} reverse-engineered and/or reimplemented missing components.
 Google Team 2 and the UCSD team drew consistent conclusions from similar experiments, and each team made additional observations.

-\begin{enumerate} \item \cite{Nature} reported improvements in several chip-timing metrics (TNS and WNS) that were not explicitly tracked or optimized by the proposed RL method, and those metrics did not correlate with the proxy objective used in optimization~\cite{ISPD2023}.
-Those timing metrics were optimized in postprocessing by commercial EDA tools.